leodr99/dze.leodr.com/README.md

 5. Pack the PBO's and upload to your server, accordingly (server to server addon, mission to mpmissions folder).

-5. Restart the server up and keep an eye on the dump.log (tail -f dump.log) for errors.
+5. Restart the server up and keep an eye on the dump.log (tail -f dump.log; *linux*) for errors.

 6. Test the crap out if, and fix any errors you find.